abhiprd200/CNSD_prototype/README.md

-# CNSD_prototype
-CNSD combines neural networks, symbolic reasoning, and Pearl's causal models into one fault detection pipeline — identifying not just what failed, but why, with counterfactual explanations.
 # Causal-Neuro-Symbolic Diagnosis (CNSD)
-### Integrating Pearl's Structural Causal Models into Neuro-Symbolic Fault Detection Pipelines

-> *"Don't just detect the fault — understand why it happened."*
+CNSD is a five-layer bidirectional diagnostic framework for industrial fault detection.
+It goes beyond standard machine learning by not just predicting what fault occurred, but also explaining why, quantifying how much, reasoning about what if, and doing all of this with feedback flowing both forward and backward through the pipeline.

 ---